EuroLinux/eurolinux-migration-scripts/README.md

 - Rocky Linux 8
 - Scientific Linux 7

+The distributions must be up to date and only their latest minor release is supported.

 ## Preparations

 The script covers the basics of several Enterprise Linux installations but it